SivaAggzz/ImagesSubRedditViewer/README.md

 - No boilerplate code
 - Managed the activity data using lifecycles

-# Custom Image Loading developed features
+# Image Loading Library features
 - Able to asynchronously load the image onto the ImageView.
 - Able to load the images faster by caching it in memory.
 - Able to load the images faster by using disk-level caching.
 - Able to cancel the on-flight load request in case the loading is not needed anymore.

 # Notes
 - Used Design Pattern : MVVM